adrianyorke/forbiddenplanet/README.md

 #### Install using pip:
 `$ pip install robotframework-database-library`
 ### 2.4 Clone GitHub repository for this workshop
-#### Clone the GitHub repository which contains workshop documentation and examples:
+#### For those that wish to follow along, clone the GitHub repository which contains workshop documentation and examples:
 `$ git clone https://github.com/adrianyorke/forbiddenplanet`

 ## 3. Python Database API Specification v2.0